Maximum Mileage: 12 Easy Ways to Extend the Life of Your Running Shoes

 Running shoes are complex, but repairing them doesn’t have to be.
 “If things break but the overall structure is still good, I’ll repair them,” says London runner Kelechi, who taught himself to stitch up a tear in his Epic React upper by watching a YouTube video on sewing techniques.
 “You can Google anything.”

 While major structural repairs should be left to a professional, basic mending of the upper and outsole is something any runner can try.
 Sometimes it’s as easy as replacing frayed laces, or reinforcing high-friction areas with a piece of gaffer’s tape.
-We heard from runners who have experimented with everything from Shoe GOO to WD-40 for quick and easy footwear fixes.

 “I’m not so precious about my stuff,” says Rikke, the materials designer who carries a mending kit on her ultra-runs.
 “I know if I do a good job, or I try at least, I can wear it or I can repair it again.”